cjwit/arabmusic/README.md

 Development page is live at [https://whispering-sands-88923.herokuapp.com](https://whispering-sands-88923.herokuapp.com).

 Next Up
-* Member info page to display and edit user info
-    * What happens when there is no picture?
-* Directory does not load
-    * Stuck on Loading...
-    * Errors when using if statement in main.jsx
-    * Listing needs CSS (steal from events)
 * Split resources and notices pages
 * Google login
     * Login controller should update database if user chooses a different login mode